oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-collected-metrics.html.md

 * [swap](https://collectd.org/wiki/index.php/Plugin:Swap)

-  The amount of memory currently written onto hard disk or whatever is called 'swap' by the OS..
+  Records the free, cached and used memory used by the swap

 * [df](https://collectd.org/wiki/index.php/Plugin:DF)

-  The file system usage information: The amount of space on a mounted partition that is used and available.
-  It's named after and very similar to the df(1) UNIX command that's been around forever.
+  Collects information such as the free, reserved and used space of your files systems (including hard drive)

 * [interface](https://collectd.org/wiki/index.php/Plugin:Interface)

-  Interface traffic : Number of octets, packets and errors per second for each interface.
+  Collects network trafic download and upload.
+It record the number of octets, packets and errors for transmission and reception on all network interface.

 * [aggregation](https://collectd.org/wiki/index.php/Plugin:Aggregation)